WHO WE ARE

 NYLAG creates both individual and systemic change.

+We protect and advance the rights of individuals and families experiencing poverty or in crisis who face legal challenges that threaten their economic stability and safety.
 NYLAG believes that poverty is a systemic issue shaped by laws, institutional policies, cultural representations, racism, and widespread beliefs—not the result of individual behaviors or ‘bad’ choices.
-We protect and advance the rights of individuals and families with low incomes who face legal challenges that threaten their economic stability and safety.
 We know that without a lawyer, justice may be out of reach.
-In all that we do, we strive to make fair and equal access to justice possible for those who need it most.
 We also work to identify systemic issues that have an impact beyond an individual client: we push for changes in laws and regulations; for government reform; and for more equitable court practices.

 NYLAG advances justice through community partnerships.